alexle/alexle.github.com/posts/training-marathon.markdown

 I chugged the GU and 8oz water bottle on cue at mile 6.
 It was then that I realized there wasn't a trash can in sight.
 As a result, I had to run with sticky fingers and trash for another mile before spotting a doggy-poop station.

 Mile 10 hit me hard.
 I felt extremely dehydrated for some reason.
 I shuffled my feet home to rehydrate, and finished the last 2 miles in pain.
+Perhaps the sudden increase in distance was not a good idea.

 \* Lesson: Don't wait too long to hydrate.
 Make note of nearby trash cans before you GU.